Tensor Renormalization Group Meets Computer Assistance: RG map and the master function

 The first step of the 2x1 map (Fig.~\ref{fig:bigfig}(a)) is a gauge transformation.
 Since our final goal is to reduce $b$, let us try to somewhat reduce it via the gauge transformation before doing something more sophisticated.
 We choose the gauge transformation matrices $G_h$ and $G_v$ so that\footnote{In this section, $\approx$ means modulo $b^2$ terms.} \beq G_h\approx \mathds{1}_V+g_h,\qquad G_v\approx \mathds{1}_V+g_v\,, \eeq with $g_h$, $g_v$ linear in $b$.
 We apply $G_h,G_v$ and their inverses to the horizontal, vertical legs of $A$, respectively, as shown in Fig.~\ref{fig:bigfig}(a).
 We denote the resulting tensor by $A_{g}$.
 It is easy to see that \beq \myinclude{linear-gauge.pdf}. \eeq We define the two-leg tensors $g_h$ and $g_v$ by the following expressions:

 A word about the notation here.
 The tensor $b$ has four legs.
 We can form two-leg tensors from it by setting the indices on two of the legs to $0$.
 For example, $b_{\x 0 \o 0}$ means that the vertical legs are fixed to be $0$, the left leg is restricted to the $\x$ sector\footnote{Here we are using the convention that $\x$ on horizontal legs stands for $\d \oplus \u \oplus \r$.} and the right leg is restricted to the $\o$ sector.
 (We recall that restricting the leg to the $\o$ sector is not the same as setting the index of the leg to $0$.
 The former leaves the leg, the latter removes it.) $b_{\o 0 \x 0}$ is similar, except that now the left leg is restricted to the $\o$ sector and the right leg to the $\x$ sector.
 So $b_{\x 0 \o 0}$ and $b_{\o 0 \x 0}$ are tensors with only horizontal legs.
 Similar definitions for $b_{0 \x 0 \o}$ and $b_{0 \o 0 \x}$ give tensors with only vertical legs.
 Eq.~\eqref{eq:ghgv} defines $g_h$ and $g_v$ as linear combinations of these tensors.
-Now, it's easy to see that with this definition the first four diagrams in \eqref{eq:lingauge} cancel precisely the sectors \beq b_{\x \o \o \o}, b_{\o \x \o \o}, b_{\o \o \x \o}, b_{\o \o \o \x} \eeq of the last diagram, while the other sectors are left unchanged (at first order).
+Now, with this definition, it is easy to see that the last four terms in \eqref{eq:lingauge} cancel precisely the sectors \beq b_{\x \o \o \o}, b_{\o \x \o \o}, b_{\o \o \x \o}, b_{\o \o \o \x} \eeq of the $b$ tensor (the second diagram), while the other sectors are left unchanged at first order.
 This accomplishes the stated goal of "somewhat reducing $b$".\footnote{This is the best (at first order in $b$) one can do with a gauge transformation.} We also have $\calN_1=(A_{g})_{0000}\approx 1$.
 So the normalized tensor $A_1=A_{g}/\calN_1$ is written as $A_*+b_1$ where $b_1\approx b$ with sectors \eqref{eq:set0} set to zero.
 When we describe the subsequent steps, we simply rename $A_1$ and $b_1$ as $A$ and $b$ and assume that the sectors \eqref{eq:set0} are zero.